-Illegal online trade of noxious weeds in Victoria
+Protect our environment from the illegal online trade of noxious weeds

-Within Victoria it is illegal to buy, sell, bring into Victoria or display for sale any noxious weeds that are declared under the Catchment and Land Protection Act 1994.
+‘Noxious weeds’ are weeds that are considered harmful to our environment and agriculture.
+In Victoria, it is illegal to buy, sell, import, transport, or display for sale any noxious weeds that are declared under the Catchment and Land Protection Act 1994.

 Why selling noxious weeds is illegal

-Once a plant is introduced into a new area, infestations can rapidly develop, threatening our agricultural, environmental and social values.
-Even plants kept in a backyard can be easily spread into natural and agricultural systems, by seeds being blown on the wind, or by plant parts being picked up and transported by animals.
+Once a weed is introduced into a new area, it quickly spreads and infests the area, threatening agriculture, the environment and social activities such as boating, swimming and fishing.
+Even weeds kept in a backyard can be easily spread by wind carrying seeds or by plant parts being picked up and transported by animals (e.g. birds).

-Once established, these infestations can be costly and challenging to control.
+Once established, these infestations can be costly and very hard to control.

 The most common noxious weeds traded online

-Some of the most common declared noxious weeds found in online trade are the Victorian State prohibited weeds.
-These weeds are declared in the highest category of noxious weeds in Victoria and are managed with the aim of eradicating them from the State.
-State prohibited weeds pose a serious threat to the Victoria’s agriculture sector, natural environment and broader social amenities.
+Some of the most common noxious weeds that have been found for sale online are the Victorian State prohibited weeds, the highest category of noxious weeds.
+State prohibited weeds pose a major threat to Victoria’s agriculture sector, natural environment and broader social activities, and are actively managed with the aim of eradicating them from the state.